The Faculty Club, 716 Columbus (6th floor), Northeastern University

 Anne manages the Match Point Community Outreach Program and works with the Executive Director to fundraise to support the programs and overall operations of Sportsmen’s.
 Anne has over 30 years experience in the non-profit sector primarily with organizations focusing on youth development with an emphasis on sports based youth development.
 She has managed several programs that partner with the Boston Public Schools and has conducted thousands of conflict resolution workshops for Boston students and teachers.

-My involvement in tennis began five years ago as a participant in a free drop-in tennis program offered by Franklin Park Tennis Association.
-Impressed with the tennis program and the welcoming “family-like” atmosphere, it was very natural for me to become involved and volunteer my time to the organization.
-As volunteer executive director, I have been able to increase volunteer participation and create year-round employment opportunities for our staff.
-The bonus is that all of our paid staff are so committed to the organization that they also provide many volunteer hours to the organization as well.
+Jeannine’s involvement in tennis began five years ago as a participant in a free drop-in tennis program offered by Franklin Park Tennis Association.
+Impressed with the tennis program and the welcoming “family-like” atmosphere, it was very natural for her to become involved and volunteer her time to the organization.
+As volunteer executive director, Jeannine has been able to increase volunteer participation and create year-round employment opportunities for the staff.
+The bonus is that all paid staff are so committed to the organization that they also provide many volunteer hours to the organization as well.
 Having strong community connections and a welcoming atmosphere has helped grow our programs, recruit quality staff and maintain strong relationships in the communities we serve.